freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 - You can learn how from this *free* series ["How to Contribute to an Open Source Project on GitHub"](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) - by [Kent C. Dodds](https://github.com/kentcdodds)
 - Checkout <https://www.firsttimersonly.com>, a great resource on finding issues to contribute to as a first timer.

-**I dont understand the different labels on the issues and pull requests:**
+**What do these different labels mean, that are tagged on issues?**

 Our community moderators [triage](https://en.wikipedia.org/wiki/Software_bug#Bug_management) issues and pull requests based on their priority, severity and other factors.
 You can [find a complete glossary of their meanings here](https://github.com/freecodecamp/freecodecamp/labels).
 You should go through **`Help Wanted`** or **`first timers welcome`** issues for quick lookup of what is available for you to work on.

-**I found a typo, should I report an Issue before I can make a pull request?**
+**I found a typo, should I report an issue before I can make a pull request?**

 You can straight away create a pull request without having to report any issues, for typos, or small changes to [verbiage](https://en.oxforddictionaries.com/definition/verbiage).
 Issues are a tool to seek confirmation on  changes that you would want to propose via a pull request.